This post was originally published in 2014. We updated it with current best practices, tools, a script and extras.

 I like having a host when I present because it adds another voice and human element to the presentation and it also allows me (as the presenter) to focus 100% on my presentation rather than worrying about looking at questions.

-After your webinar, your software will probably automatically send a followup email to thank attendees for coming.
+After your webinar, your software will probably automatically send a follow-up email to thank attendees for coming.
 However, you may want to customize this process.
-Maybe you want to send out a survey asking for feedback.
-Maybe you made an offer during the webinar that you want to send out to attendees.
+You may want to:

 You may also want to analyze your attendees and see who was most engaged and who might be good to follow up with.

-Phone vs VoIP: if your internet connection is fast and reliable, you can use the VoIP option (which is what I do).
+- Phone vs VoIP: if your internet connection is fast and reliable, you can use the VoIP option (which is what I do).
 However, if you're in a hotel or a location with sketchy internet, don't risk it.
 Just call in using your phone and plug your earbuds/headset into your phone.

-Next, decide if you're going to use video or not.
+- Video or Audio Only: Decide if you're going to use video or not.
 I don't use video because I don't think seeing my face will bring any more value to my attendees.
 I just present by sharing my screen and using slides.
 However, if there is a visual component to your presentation (such as showing a product or object) then you may want to use video.
 You may event want to just do a short introduction with video, to show people your face, say hello, and then switch to screen-share mode.
 It's up to you, but make sure your office looks good and you're well-dressed if you're using video.

 Also, make sure your host follows these same technical guidelines.

-Webinars are awesome tools for connecting with your audience and there are a few final things to consider when hosting, planning, and executing a webinar for your business:
+Webinars are awesome tools for connecting with your audience.
+Here are a few final things to consider when hosting, planning, and executing a webinar for your business:

-- Keep it short: In the past, we've found success with "micro-webinars" timed at around 30 minutes
+- Keep it short: In the past, we've found success with "micro-webinars" timed at around 30 minutes.

-- Don't sell unless it's at the very end and you have earned the right to make a pitch because your content was so good
+- Don't sell: If you do, wait until the very end when you've earned the right to make a quick pitch (because your content was so good).

-- Take questions as you go: I recommend taking questions during the webinar rather than waiting until the end because it creates a more engaged atmosphere but it's totally up to you
+- Take questions as you go: I recommend taking questions during the webinar rather than waiting until the end because it creates a more engaged atmosphere but it's totally up to you,

 Remember that a webinar is not a sales pitch.
 It's an educational presentation designed to solve a problem for your audience.
-If your content is good and you really help people, you can make a pitch at the end but don't spend half your presentation selling.
+If your content is good and you really help people, you're in a position to cultivate high quality leads for your business and develop deeper relationships with your customers.

 Have questions about the specifics of webinar logistics?
 Ask away in the comments and we'll dig deeper.